 The "Underground Cave" is where you will see a skunk, turtles, iguanas, frogs, crayfish, and aquariums filled with fish from the local Neuse River.
 Don't forget to visit the World's Most Dangerous Creature!

-16 foot Mohawk canoes and various types of kayaks with oars/paddles and life jackets are available for use.
-For more information, call 252-939-3367.
+16 foot canoes and various types of kayaks with oars/paddles and life jackets are available for use.
+For more information, call (252) 939-3367.

-include bears, deer, turkeys, beavers, snakes and more.
-You can also see
+Mount exhibits include bears, deer, turkeys, beavers, snakes, and more.
+You can also see live venomous and non-venomous snakes, turtles, flying squirrels, birds, and more.

 Community Fishing Ponds & Piers